hoekma/redpop/README.md

         group: 'redpop_consumer'
         // Unique name of the subscriber instance
         name: 'redpop_consumer_uuid'
-        // How long does the subscriber wait for a batch of messages each cycle (default 2 seconds)
+        // How long does the subscriber wait for a batch of events each cycle (default 2 seconds)
         waitTimeMs: 2000
         // How long the subscriber is idle before being recycled from the server pool (default 90 mins)
         idleTimeoutMs: 5400000
-        // If a subscriber doesn't process a message fast enough, how long before
+        // If a subscriber doesn't process an event fast enough, how long before
-        // the message is put back into the pool for reprocessing (default 2 mins)
+        // the event is put back into the pool for reprocessing (default 2 mins)
-        messagePendingTimeoutMs: 120000
+        eventPendingTimeoutMs: 120000
-        // How many messages will the subscriber pull from the server each time (default 50)
+        // How many events will the subscriber pull from the server each time (default 50)
         batchSize: 50
-        // How many times does a message get replayed before the message is discarded (default 3)
+        // How many times does an event get replayed before the event is discarded (default 3)
-        // This will discard a message if it is erroring out repeatedly
+        // This will discard an event if it is erroring out repeatedly
-        messageMaximumReplays: 3
+        eventMaximumReplays: 3
     }
 }
 ```